JonathanFry3/KSolve/README.md

 		X will be 1 through 7, W for Waste, or a foundation suit character.
 'C'lubs, 'D'iamonds, 'S'pades, 'H'earts Y will be 1 through 7 or the foundation suit character.
 	XY-# is the same as above except you are moving # number of cards from X to Y.

+This program counts flips (turning tableau cards face up) and does not count recycles of the stock pile.

 See ACKNOWLEDGEMENT.md.
 This work is substantially derived from the repository Klondike-Solver by @ShootMe.
 Their copyright follows: